-This jargon, which I would call 'dry-latin Latin' with kindly forgiving phytochemists, is undoubtedly useful in the first phase of research, as it allows us to talk about plant yields, even though we do not know anything about them.
+This jargon, which I would call 'dry-latin Latin' with kindly forgiving phytochemists, is certainly useful in the first phase of the research as it allows us to talk about plant yields, even though we do not know about them anymore.
 Another advantage of this terminology is that the layman, regardless of reality, makes the impression of a deep state of knowledge of the substance or plant concerned.

-Another specialty of phytochemical nomenclature is the formation of plant names with a combination of scientific names and standard suffixes ( Nicotiana - nicotine, Coffea - caffeine, Erythroxylon coca - cocaine, etc.).
-The first problem here is that such terminology is not unambiguous.
-For example, caffeine was also baptized as tein (if extracted from the tea tree), matein (yerba maté), guaranin (guarana), etc. It lasted for a while for us to deal fully with the fact that despite many different names It really is the same substance.
+Another specialty of phytochemical nomenclature is the formation of names of plant substances by combining scientific names and standard extensions ( Nicotiana - nicotine, Coffea - caffeine, Erythroxylon coca - cocaine, etc.).
+The first problem here is that such nomenclature is unambiguous.
+For example, caffeine was also baptized as a tein (if extracted from a tea tree), matein (yerba maté), guaranin (guarana), etc. It is enough for the lay people to fully deal with the fact that despite many different names it really is the same substance.

-Various extensions are used to indicate the substance's relevance to the phytochemical categories described above.
-E.g. We have panaxynol , panaxydol , panaxan, panaxin, panaxic acid (or ginseng acid transcript) and many others in panaxosides (saponins, having the suffix -solid because they are both glycosides).
+Various suffixes are used to indicate the substance's affinity to the phytochemical categories described above.
+E.g. we have panaxynol , panaxydol , panaxan, panaxin, panaxic acid (or ginseng acid translates) and many others in panaxosides (saponins, having the suffix -sid as glycosides).

 It fits the phytochemical nomenclature of ginseng and eleuterokoku

-"Panaxosid" against "ginsenoside" - my point of view
+"Panaxosid" in contrast to "ginsenoside" - my point of view

 Ginseng saponins are referred to in the literature as panaxosides and ginsenosides.
 Much more common today is the name ginsenoside.
-In my opinion, however, to denote the unique ginseng saponins typical of the genus ginseng ( Panax ), the etymologically more acceptable group name panaxoside than the name ginsenoside .
-The name panaxosid is well founded because these are quite typical for the Panax family, and besides it, they are virtually no longer present in the plant kingdom.
-The name ginsenoside gives the impression that ginseng right ( P. ginseng ) is somewhat significant in terms of the content of "ginsenosides".
-This is not true - although P. ginseng is actually the "most traditional" ginseng, ginseng saponins are found in almost the same amount (albeit in other ratios) and in American ginseng ( P. quinquefolius ) and qualitatively represented in all other ginseng , Including the phylogenetically least-related trigeminal ginseng ( Panax trifolius ).
+In my opinion, however, to name the unique ginseng saponins typical of the genus ginseng ( Panax ), the etymologically more acceptable group name panaxosid than the name ginsenoside .
+The name panaxosid is well founded because these are quite typical for the Panax family, and besides it, they are virtually nobody elsewhere in the plant kingdom.
+The name ginsenoside gives the impression that ginseng right ( P. ginseng ) is somewhat significant in terms of "ginsenoside" content.
+This is not true - although P. ginseng is actually the "most traditional" ginseng, ginseng saponins occur in almost the same amount (although in other proportions) in American ginseng ( P. quinquefolius ) and are represented qualitatively in all other ginseng , including the phylogenetically least related trigebula ( Panax trifolius ).

-The situation is a bit complicated by the fact that many specific ginseng saponins were baptized with the name "ginsenoside Rx n ", where x is the lower alphabet letter a = 1, 2, 3, ...
-Choosing a chemical name is on its discoverer and does not collide with other names , There is no objection to her.
+The situation is a bit complicated by the fact that many specific ginseng saponins were baptized with the name "ginsenoside Rx n ", where x is the lower case of the alphabet a = 1, 2, 3, ...
+The choice of the chemical name is on its discoverer and does not collide with other names , there is no objection to her.
 Therefore, in these cases, the word "ginsenoside" is acceptable, as in the phrase "ginsenoside Rb 1 belonging to the panaxosid group".

 The names of specific panaxosides

-To distinguish a large number of similar compounds under the name panaxoside / ginsenoside , for historical reasons, labels based on extraction methods are used - panaxosides expanded for chromatography are referred to as "Rf" ( relative to front - relative to the face of chromatography), letters of the alphabet as Ra , Rb, Rc etc., or ginsenoside A, ginsenoside B, ginsenoside C etc. This labeling system appears to have served well phytochemicals alone, but it is too unsystematic for us.
+To distinguish a large number of similar compounds under the name panaxoside / ginsenoside , the designation based on extraction methods is again used - panaxosides stretched for chromatography are referred to as "Rf" ( relative to front - that is, relative to the face of chromatography), alphabet letters like Ra , Rb, Rc etc., or ginsenoside A, ginsenoside B, ginsenoside C etc. This labeling system appears to have served well phytochemicals alone, but it is too unsymmetrical for us.

-"Eleutherosides" - an inappropriate name for the content of eleuterokok ostnitého
+"Eleutherosides" - Inappropriate name for the content of eleuterokok ostnitého

-As regards Eleutherococcus senticosus , an incorrectly Siberian ginseng , well-intentioned Brechman's attempt to name the complex of its "eleuterosides" according to the panaxosid / ginsenoside ginseng model, Davidov ( davydov2000es ) finds it particularly inappropriate.
-"Eleutherosides" deserve little as the prefix eleutero, since, unlike panaxosides, they have been previously described from other plants, and the suffix -oside because they are not specific glycosides but a group of chemically diverse substances.
+As regards Eleutherococcus senticosus , incorrectly Siberian ginseng , well-intentioned Brechman's attempt to name the complex of its active substances "eleutrosides" according to the ginseng panaxosid / ginsenoside model, Davidov ( davydov2000es ) finds it particularly inappropriate.
+"Eleutherosides" deserve little of the eleutero prefix, as unlike panaxosides have previously been described from other plants, and the suffix -oside because they are not specific glycosides but a group of chemically diverse substances.
 Unlike ginseng, the adaptogenic properties of eleutherococcus are not a matter of unique chemical compounds, but a combination of substances otherwise known from other plants - syringin (lilac, Syringa ), daukosterol (carrot, daucus), hederasaponin (ivy, Hedera ) ) and more.